scds/text-analysis-3/tmpython.md

 > ***Note:** there is a maxium of one million characters in the default nlp pipeline; if you try to run with script on text data with more than one million characters, you will get an error to that effect.
 The one million character threshold is based on (anticipated) available RAM.*

-If you get a max character error, you can change the maximum number of characters using nlp.max_length as below:
+**If you get a max character error** (and only if), you can change the maximum number of characters using nlp.max_length as below:

     nlp = spacy.load('en_core_web_sm')
     nlp.max_length = 1500000 # Or other value, given sufficient RAM